LochStudios/yourlinks.click/README.md

 - **Custom Subdomains**: Each user gets their own subdomain (username.yourlinks.click)
 - **Custom Domains**: Users can use their own domains (mydomain.com/link)
 - **Link Management**: Create and manage personalized links through dashboard
+- **Link Editing**: Edit existing links with a beautiful modal interface
 - **Link Categories**: Organize links into custom categories with colors and icons
 - **Link Expiration**: Set expiration dates for links with custom behaviors
 - **Analytics**: Track clicks and performance metrics